noir-lang/noir/docs/docs/dev_docs/updating.md

 ---

-There are three components whose versions need to be kept compatible:
+There are four components whose versions need to be kept compatible:

 1. Aztec Sandbox
 2. Aztec CLI
+3. aztec-nargo
-3. `Aztec.nr`, the Noir framework for writing Aztec contracts
+4. `Aztec.nr`, the Noir framework for writing Aztec contracts

+First three are packaged together in docker and are kept compatible by running `aztec-up`.
-All three are using the same versioning scheme and their versions must match.
-Docker ensures that the sandbox and CLI are always compatible, but you need to update Aztec.nr manually or using `aztec-cli update`.
+But you need to update your Aztec.nr version manually or using `aztec-cli update`.

 ## Updating Aztec.nr packages